Ukrainian National Army: History

 Plans were made regarding the inclusion of the Ukrainian Liberation Army, Kuban Cossacks and Georgian military divisions.

 The primary purpose of creation of the Ukrainian National Army was to integrate all the Ukrainian units fighting the Soviets under a single command.
 The intended size of the army, encompassing all the Ukrainian units subordinate to Oberkommando des Heeres was 220,000.
 However within the two months left till the end of the war, Shandruk was able to gather about 50,000 soldiers.

-In reality, Shandruk was able to command only the 1.
-UNA Division and elements of the 2.
-UNA Division.
-On May 7, under his influence, the division – located in western Austria by this time, after slowly moving from Slovenia (February 1945) – withdrew further from Red Army forces.
+In reality, Shandruk was able to command only the 1st Division and elements of the 2nd Division.
+On May 7, under his influence, the division – located in Western Austria by this time, after slowly moving from Slovenia (February 1945) – withdrew further from Red Army forces.
 The Army now split into several groups, with one heading towards the Italian border and surrendering to the British Army's 15th Army Group, while others moved toward the German and Swiss borders and surrendered to the US Army's 6th Army Group.
-The UNA soldiers were interned in northern Italy, in the area controlled by Polish II Corps forces.
+The UNA soldiers were interned in Northern Italy, in the area controlled by Polish II Corps forces.
 After the capitulation, Shandruk asked for a meeting with Polish general Władysław Anders in London, and asked him to protect the army against the deportation to Soviet Union.
 Despite the Soviet pressure, Anders managed to protect Ukrainian soldiers as the former citizens of the Second Republic of Poland.
 Shandruk and the bulk of his forces managed to remain in the West, with many of the former UNA soldiers joining the French Foreign Legion.

 Other groups, splintered, either surrendered to the Soviet or the Western Allies, facing repatriation, with several hundred interned in Switzerland.

-The UNA had a bad relationship with general Andrei Vlasov's Russian Liberation Army (KONR) and was never subordinated to it.
+The UNA had a bad relationship with general Andrey Vlasov's Russian Liberation Army and was never subordinated to it.